Haddington Elim Church

 6.4 We maintain physical, electronic and procedural safeguards in connection with the collection, storage and disclosure of personally identifiable customer information.
 Our security procedures mean that we may occasionally request proof of identity before we disclose personal information to you.

 6.5 It is important for you to protect against unauthorised access to your password and to your computer.
-Be sure to sign off when you finish using a shared computer.
+Be sure to sign off when you finish using a shared computer.7 The internet

 7.1 If you communicate with us using the internet, we may occasionally email you about our services and products.
 When you first give us personal information through the Website, we will normally give you the opportunity to say whether you would prefer that we don’t contact you by email.
 You can also always send us an email (at the address set out below) at any time if you change your mind.